- What is hemoglobin and what is its function in the body?

-Hemoglobin (Hb) is a complex protein found in red blood cells.
+Hemoglobin (Hb or Hgb) is a complex protein found in red blood cells.
 Its primary function is to help circulate oxygen around the body and transport carbon dioxide from tissues to the lungs.
 Hemoglobin contains iron, which helps give blood its red color.

 How are hemoglobin levels measured?

-Hemoglobin is measured as part of a complete blood count (CBC), also called a full blood count (FBC) – a routine test that is commonly ordered by doctors to help diagnose a range of conditions, such as infection, anemia and leukemia.
+Hemoglobin is measured as part of a complete blood count (CBC), also called a full blood count (FBC) – a routine test that is commonly ordered by doctors to help diagnose a range of conditions, such as infection, anemia or leukemia.
 To carry out a CBC, a blood sample will typically be taken from a vein in the arm.

 A hemoglobinopathy evaluation, otherwise known as a hemoglobin electrophoresis, may be ordered as a follow-up test to a CBC if an individual shows signs of atypically high or low levels of hemoglobin.
 The test is able to detect the presence of abnormal types of hemoglobin and measure their relative amounts in the blood.

 What are normal hemoglobin levels?

-Normal levels of hemoglobin in the blood typically depend on sex, age and general health.
+What is considered to be a normal hemoglobin range typically depends on sex, age and general health.
 Abnormally low or high levels of hemoglobin can indicate a range of health conditions, including anemia and sickle cell disease.

 High hemoglobin levels

 Having high levels of hemoglobin is rare in comparison to low levels.
 Typically, the disorder will be noticed as part of a routine blood test, and treatment will be aimed at the underlying cause of the condition in the majority of cases.
 High hemoglobin levels can result from smoking, dehydration, emphysema, copd or other chronic lung conditions, chronic heart problems, some blood marrow disorders including polycythemia vera, and some kidney or liver cancers.

 The symptoms of high hemoglobin levels may often be related to the underlying condition that is causing them.
 People experiencing possible symptoms of high hemoglobin levels can use the free Ada app to carry out a symptom assessment.

 Low hemoglobin levels (anemia)

-A low hemoglobin count is commonly referred to as a condition called anemia.
+A low hemoglobin count is commonly referred to as anemia.

 Other conditions related to low hemoglobin levels include: